Frequently Asked Questions

 Can I Afford to Go?

 It is important to note that some participants may qualify for financial aid by applying for grant or loan assistance through City College of San Francisco's Financial Aid Office.
 Due to the lengthy processing time, we advise you to plan to apply for financial aid at least two semesters in advance of your intended departure date.
 Students must be enrolled in a degree or certificate program at CCSF in order to qualify for financial aid through CCSF.
 For applications and further information, please visit the following websites:

 Or visit the CCSF Office of Financial Aid at 50 Phelan Avenue, Cloud Hall, Room 324, San Francisco, CA 94112, or call 415/239-3575 or 415/239-3577.
 Financial Aid Counselors can answer questions about Financial Aid as it pertains to studying abroad through CCSF.

 Students who have completed at least twelve units through CCSF may apply for partial scholarships though CCSF's International Education Program.
 If you are interested, call the Study Abroad Office at 415/ 239-3778 for an application.

 Even though at first glance the cost of some of CCSF's programs may appear beyond what you can afford, you should compare the cost of studying abroad to the cost of living in the Bay Area.
-Take into account your expenses for housing, food, school supplies, transportation, tuition, books and fees, and personal expenses, and compare this total to the cost of a semester abroad.
+Take into account your expenses for housing, food, school supplies, transportation, tuition, books and fees, and personal expenses, and compare this total to the cost of studying abroad.
 Consider, too, the fact that by beginning a savings program now, a study abroad opportunity may be within your reach in the near future.
 Students with a GPA of 3.0 or higher should also research scholarship opportunities.

 How Much Do I Pay to CCSF?

 All other program costs are paid to the study abroad organization or travel agent that is partnering with CCSF to offer the study abroad program in which you participate.
 This company will arrange for your housing, travel, support services, and in some cases, airfare, as well as other types of logistical support while you are overseas.

 Please consult the CCSF Study Abroad Advisor at 415/239-3778 for further information.